 By now,it might be fun to start preparing for the baby by buying some of the baby stuff needed.
 You will also need some things for your delivery.
 Since each medical institution varies, then you have to talk to your health care provider on the things that you need to prepare at this point of time.

-You should know the danger signs of pregnancy that may occur at this point of time.
+You should know the danger signs of pregnancy that may occur at this point in time.
 Some of the signs to watch out are dizziness, headache, blurring of vision, puffiness of the face, swelling of the feet, and bloody vaginal discharges.
 Should these signs appear, go to your health care provider.

 What’s it really like being 32 weeks pregnant…?
 Here’s a true diary from a 32 weeks pregnant mom (Me..!)

 As for me, I’ve started to gather water in my body; my feet are starting to swell.

 Are you also 32 weeks pregnant?
 Please share your experiences and thoughts by leaving a comment below!